 “Fair trade changes lives”

 We partner with Ocean Wise, Canada’s leading ocean conservation organization, to make it easier than ever for our shoppers to enjoy sustainably-caught seafood.
 This partnership supports our ability to maintain complete and transparent information about all of our seafood products.
 So no need to fish for information- we have done it all for you.
-We commit to clearly label all Ocean Wise products so you can feel confident you are making the best choice for the health of our lakes, rivers and oceans.
+We commit to clearly labelling all Ocean Wise products so you can feel confident you are making the best choice for the health of our lakes, rivers and oceans.

 What makes The Big Carrot’s Sustainable Seafood commitment unique?